ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

    Otherwise, the Authorization Server MUST return a 4.00 (Bad Request) response in case the query parameter 'diff' of the GET request specifies a value other than 0 or than a positive integer.
 The response MUST have Content-Format "application/ace-trl+cbor".
 The payload of the response is a CBOR map, which MUST include the 'error' field with value 0 ("Invalid parameter value") and MAY include the 'error_description' field to provide additional context.

+## Supporting Diff Queries # {#sec-trl-endpoint-supporting-diff-queries}

+If the Authorization Server supports diff queries, it is able to transfer a list of diff entries, as a series of TRL updates.
+That is, when replying to a diff query performed by a requester, the Authorization Server specifies the most recent updates to the portion of the TRL pertaining to that requester.

+The following defines how the Authorization Server builds and maintains consistent histories of TRL updates for each registered device and administrator, hereafter referred to as requesters.

+For each requester, the Authorization Server maintains an update collection of maximum N\_MAX series items, where N\_MAX is a pre-defined positive integer.
+The Authorization Server MUST keep track of the N\_MAX most recent updates to the portion of the TRL that pertains to each requester.
+The Authorization Server SHOULD provide requesters with the value of N\_MAX, upon their registration (see {{sec-registration}}).

+The series items in the update collection MUST be strictly ordered in a chronological fashion.
+That is, the current first (last) series item is the least (most) recently series item added to the update collection.
+The particular method used to achieve this is implementation-specific.

+Each time the TRL changes, the Authorization Server performs the following operations for each requester.

+1. The Authorization Server considers the portion of the TRL pertaining to that requester.
+If the TRL portion is not affected by this TRL update, the Authorization Server stops the processing for that requester.

+2. Otherwise, the Authorization Server creates two sets "trl_patch" of token hashes, i.e., one  "removed" set and one "added" set, as related to this TRL update.

+3. The Authorization Server fills the two sets with the token hashes of the removed and added Access Tokens, respectively, from/to the TRL portion considered at step 1.

+4. The Authorization Server creates a new series item, which includes the two sets from step 3.

+5. If the update collection associated with the requester currently includes N\_MAX series items, the Authorization Server MUST delete the oldest series item in the update collection.

+   This occurs when the number of TRL updates pertaining to the requester and currently stored at the Authorization Server is equal to N\_MAX.

+6. The Authorization Server adds the series item to the update collection associated with the requester, as the most recent one.

 # Full Query of the TRL ## {#ssec-trl-full-query}

 In order to produce a (notification) response to a GET request asking for a full query of the TRL, the Authorization Server performs the following actions.